top of page

 Are you a first-time cruiser or still relatively new at packing for a cruise?
 Or maybe you have a bad shoe habit and know you need an intervention?
 If any of those are true, this blog was written for you!

 I was part of a group on a cruise and struck up a friendship with two sisters who were also part of the group.
 During the cruise, I stopped by their cabin with them on the way to an event one night.
 There was a LINEUP of shoes along the one wall, all belonging to only one of them.
 Holy cow!
-She had to be traveling with one suitcase just for shoes.
+She had one suitcase dedicated to about 20 pairs of shoes!
 Sure, we JOKE about such things, but I didn’t think about anyone actually doing that.

 You may be thinking, “Connie, what’s wrong with that?
 I like my shoes!”
-Friend, if you are happy lugging lots of shoes, I’m not going to try to stop you.
-BUT if you are trying to become a “lighter packer,” let me try to help you.
+Friend, if you are happy lugging lots of shoes, I won’t try to stop you.
+But if you are trying to become a “lighter packer,” let me try to help you.
 These are the shoes you need to pack for your cruise.

 The 5 Essential Shoes Needed for Most Cruises